Nixon, Texas: Culture

 The Nixon area is primarily served by the journals of record Wilson County News newspaper of Floresville and The Gonzales Inquirer newspaper of Gonzales.

 Crime

 In 2013, Kenneth Johnson of Nixon confessed to sexually assaulting two girls, ages 13 and 14, after a witness told Nixon police he saw Johnson rape an intoxicated teenager at a Nixon residence.
+He was African-American.

 In 2018, 15-foot-long bleachers were stolen from the Nixon Little League baseball field; they were taken by truck in an act lasting three minutes.

 In 2019, Nixon experienced significant acts of burglary and car theft, as well as issues of drugs and child-abuse being described as "most distinguishable."

 Operation Torch

 In early 2020, the Texas Department of Public Safety Criminal Investigations Division and the Nixon Police Department targeted the sale of crystal meth in the Gonzales—Wilson County area, under the name Operation Torch.
 A significant number of arrest warrants were served in the Nixon-Pandora-Stockdale-Smiley municipal-area.
 The investigation began with analysis of the local impact of meth distribution in Nixon, eventually uncovering a "drug network of distributors."
 Five of the targeted subjects, fifteen in total, were from the Nixon area.
 During this time period, eleven arrests were made, with four remaining at-large.